Kalif Raymond Player Prop Bets for NFL Week 10 | Detroit vs. Pittsburgh 11/14/2021

 - Raymond had zero receiving yards in one career matchup against the Steelers, 34.5 fewer than his receiving yards prop bet over/under for Sunday's game (34.5).

-- Raymond did not have a touchdown catch in that outing against the Steelers.
+- Raymond did not have a touchdown catch in that game against the Steelers.

-- The 260.6 passing yards the Steelers yield per game makes them the NFL's 15th-ranked pass defense this season.
+- The 260.6 passing yards the Steelers allow per game makes them the NFL's 15th-ranked pass defense this season.

-- With 12 passing TDs conceded this season, the Steelers defense is ranked sixth in the league.
+- At 1.5 passing TDs allowed per game, the Steelers defense is ranked sixth in the league.

 Recent Performances

-- Raymond did not record a catch in Week 8 versus the Eagles.
+- Raymond did not have a catch in Week 8 versus the Eagles.

 Raymond's Detroit Teammates